Cymbalta and Medical Marijuana

 While marijuana and Cymbalta can be used for similar purposes, you should take caution if you use them together.
 Some of their side effects also overlap, making them even worse to handle.

 The issues you experience when the two drugs interact tend to be related to cognitive and motor function.
 Cognitive side effects include concentration problems, confusion, impaired judgment and difficulty thinking.
-The motor side affects you can experience include reduced coordination and dizziness.
+The motor side effects you can experience include reduced coordination and dizziness.

 These side effects become even worse when you use alcohol.
 Alcohol already causes impairment related to thinking and movement.
 So, naturally, it combines with Cymbalta and marijuana to exacerbate your issues even more.